1 9 6 9 – 1 9 7 1 (UK)

-Teacher Phil Mercer (Jack Carr) and his wife Jo (Sally James) were hard up.
-They had a baby on the way and Mercer made no secret of the fact that they had top count the coppers.
+Teacher Phil Mercer (Jack Carr) and his wife Jo (Sally James) were newlyweds and very hard up.
+They had a baby on the way and Phil made no secret of the fact that they had to count the coppers.
 There wasn’t much left for luxuries on a salary of around £800 a year.

-The local watering hole for the inhabitants of the flats was a pub called the Gate Hangs Well, presided over by the demanding and sharp-tongued widow Delilah Hildrupp (Jill Summers) and her sister-in-law Betsy (Ann Way).
+The local watering hole for the inhabitants of the flats was a pub just down the road called the Gate Hangs Well, presided over by the demanding and sharp-tongued widow Delilah Hildrupp (Jill Summers) and her sister-in-law Betsy (Ann Way).

 The twice-weekly soap from Yorkshire Television debuted on Monday 31 March 1969 but only lasted two years, and all the recordings have since been erased.